Cleveland Clinic logo

 Advertisement

-Your baby’s surgeon may take one of the following approaches to double outlet right ventricle repair:
+Your baby’s surgeon may take one of these approaches to double outlet right ventricle treatment:

 • Intraventricular repair: The surgeon creates a tunnel through the VSD to connect the aorta to the left ventricle.